weip2008/LearnTorch/gru/doc/gru.md

 10. read output prediction data, find out accuracy
 11. get rid of zigzagplus1.py
 12. read any line of dataset, plot it on screen
+13. write unit test for all functions and classes

 ## Generate Dataset